cooper/quiki/RUNNING.md

 quiki -w -bind=1.2.3.4 -port=9091 -host=sites.example.com
 ```

-### Alternate config location
+### Alternate config and sites locations
 By default, the wizard creates a directory at `~/quiki` to store your quiki
 configuration and sites.
-It will write the configuration file to `~/quiki/quiki.conf`.
+It will write the configuration file to `~/quiki/quiki.conf` and
+create a sites root directory at `~/quiki/wikis`.

-If you want to store the config elsewhere, you can specify like so:
+If you want to store the config and sites elsewhere, you can specify like so:
 ```
-quiki -w -config=/path/to/quiki.conf
+quiki -w -config=/etc/quiki.conf -wikis-dir=/var/www/wikis
 ```

 See the [configuration spec](doc/configuration.md) for all options.